bmcmahen/portfolio/content/blog/using-hooks-for-better-components/index.md

 **You can often replace instances of cloneElement, higher order components, or render props with hooks.**

 The motivation of using one of the above techniques is almost always to provide either some contextual information to child components or to expose some additional logic to components.
-React's `cloneElement` function is probably the oldest means to achieve this end, but to me it's always had some downsides: 1) It's usage is dependent on the child of being the correct type.
-2) It can overrwrite props, necessitating in wrapping potential props to ensure that each one is applied correctly.
-3) It's a bit muddied about how to properly type child components when using something like Typescript.
+React's `cloneElement` function is probably the oldest means to achieve this end, but to me it's always had some downsides: 1) It's usage is dependent on the child being of the correct type.
+2) It can overrwrite props, necessitating that you wrap potential props to ensure that each one is applied correctly.
+3) It's difficult to properly type child components when using something like Typescript.

 Let's explore a better solution using hooks.
 Let's say we want to make a child component aware of which parent it's in when developing a table so that we can use the correct tagName, either an `td` or `th`.
 Consider the `cloneElement` way to achieve this: